hovisci/My-PhD-Ch1/README.md

 # My-PhD-Ch1
 Code for my PhD Ch1

-This is a readme file.
+This is a readme file

+Trying again.